 However, if you’re considering taking this route, do not limit yourself to only one particular niche.
 Have more, especially if you’re intending on making this a source of earning a living.
 And yes, there are many established freelance content writers that have made a decent living through article writing, but you can never really rely on one single source.
-Once you get your first gig, you should work towards improving your skills that will help you land better-paying jobs.
+Once you get your first gig, you should work towards improving your skills which will help you land better-paying jobs.

 However, many people wonder whether this can be a good career path to consider, especially in the digital era.
-It is no brainer that digital media is somewhat trying to replace print media, but we can assure you that print media is not dying.
+It is a brainer that digital media is somewhat trying to replace print media, but we can assure you that print media is not dying.
 It might not be as widespread as it previously was, but there is definitely a place for freelance writers in print publications for years to come.

 There are currently over 500 million blogs on the internet.
-This clearly shows you that you may have better chances of being an article or feature writer online than print media.
-This is why you should strive to get a couple of websites you write for, on top of the guest posting you do at newspapers and magazines.
+This clearly shows you that you may have better chances of being an article or feature writer online than in print media.
+This is why you should strive to get a couple of websites you write for, on top of the guest posting you do in newspapers and magazines.

 2. Copy/ content writing

 In today’s business world, content is king.
 So what does this mean for freelancers?
 As the demand continues to rise, content writers get more opportunities to display their skills.
-As a copywriter, you’ll be tasked to write for businesses and ensure that you help them establish and promote their brand, as well as creating engaging content.
+As a copywriter, you’ll be tasked to write for businesses and ensure that you help them establish and promote their brand, as well as create engaging content.

 - Advertising copy